 In 2021, The City of Irvine embarked on developing its first Climate Action and Adaptation Plan (CAAP).
-The CAAP sets ambitious but achievable emissions reduction targets for the City and lays out a pathway to achieving our climate goals across both municipal operations and our community.
-Through thoughtfully planned greenhouse gas emissions reduction and climate adaptation measures, the CAAP will build upon Irvine’s previous steps towards climate leadership in Orange County to create a truly climate-safe City for the future.
+The CAAP will set ambitious but achievable emissions reduction targets for the City and lays out a pathway to achieving our climate goals across both municipal operations and our community.
+Through thoughtfully planned greenhouse gas (GHG) emissions reduction and climate adaptation measures, the CAAP will build upon Irvine’s previous steps towards climate leadership in Orange County to create a truly climate-smart City for the future.

 The Irvine CAAP seeks to:

-- Guide the City on the implementation of measurable actions to meet or exceed the State’s GHG reduction targets and climate neutrality goal, as well as the City’s ambitious carbon neutral by 2030 goals;
+- Guide the City on the implementation of measurable actions to meet or exceed the State’s GHG reduction targets and carbon neutrality goal, as well as the City’s ambitious zero carbon by 2030 goals;

 - Recommend adaptation measures that build resilience to current and future climate threats; and

-- Emphasize climate goals for the community, establishing an aspirational, yet achievable path that provides options to realize aggressive emissions reduction targets by 2030, 2035, and 2045.
+- Emphasize climate goals for the community, establishing an aspirational and achievable path that provides options to realize aggressive emissions reduction targets by 2030, 2035, and 2045.